fakeid30/BlackpearlFAQ/FAQ.md

        For Post related issues, Contact that section's Moderators.

 ### Q: Are alternate accounts allowed?
 **A**: No, alternate accounts are NOT allowed.
-If any are found, both accounts will be banned.
+If any were to be found, both accounts will be banned.

 ### Q: I posted in wrong section.
 What should I do?
 **A**: Contact the section's Moderators.
 Alternatively, you can also contact ADMINS.
 State your reasons, and they will shift the post to the appropriate section.
 The same can be done over our [Telegram channel](https://t.me/joinchat/KUVnAlQmTohLLwZEZcGv8A).